Alex427427427/obsidian_1/Atlas of Life/Career Directions/Rover Engineer.md

 Sounds cool.
 ## Cons
 Not actually advancing any technology.
 Doesn't seem that useful to society.
+Not that much advanced theory.